Techgrounds-Cloud-9/cloud-9-karimtouzani24/01_Fundamentals_1/presenting_presentation.md

 Images
 Visualize data and statistics and show pictures to underline facts.
-If you are still looking for good images, we have selected 5 sources of free images for you here.

 Focus on the essentials